MindNode Triad

 Export

-On iOS, to export a document, it depends on whether you're using an iPad or an iPhone.
+On iOS, exporting a document depends on whether you use an iPad or an iPhone.

 Different formats